Keyboard shortcuts

 Project Configuration

-Perry projects use standard package.json for configuration.
+Perry projects use perry.toml and package.json for configuration.
 No special config file is required for basic usage, but larger projects benefit from Perry-specific settings.

 Basic Setup